 Study program structure

 The ﬁrst study year is characterized by a broad offer in disciplinary education that builds on and extends the students’ entrance qualification.
-RIS Students select introductory modules with a total of 45 CP from the CHOICE area of a variety of study programs, of which 22.5 CP will be from their intended major.
+RIS Students take introductory modules with a total of 45 CP from the CHOICE area.

-Students can still change to another major at the beginning of the second year of studies if they have taken the corresponding modules of the study program in the first year of studies.
+Students can still change to Computer Science at the beginning of the second year of studies

 RIS students take the following discipline-specific CHOICE Modules in their first year of study: